 Helmets are designed to absorb the shock of a sudden impact—not necessarily break a fall.
-During an impact, the energy disperse across the polystyrene shell of the helmet instead of inside your fragile skull.
+During an impact, the energy disperses across the polystyrene shell of the helmet instead of inside your fragile skull.
 Even the skull is designed to break to help reduce the force on the wearer.

 Safety isn't guaranteed.
 Despite rigorous testing standards, no helmet is sure to respond well to every possible form of impact.
 In general, helmets perform best during impacts against flat surfaces, where the curved, flexible shell can more easily disperse the force.